-Chaperones' primary responsibility is to care for and feed a volleyball team while it is on the multiple-day tournaments.
+Chaperones' primary responsibility is to care for and feed a volleyball team while it is on multiple-day tournaments.
 Chaperones must be prepared to be responsible for the team whenever it is not on the court.

 Multiple Day Tournaments

 Traveling to the Tournament

 Usually, the team travels to a tournament with the parents providing vehicles for carpooling, both to or from New York City.
 The chaperone also arranges a car ride if a player doesn't have transportation to the tournament.
 A player must check in with the chaperone once she arrives at the hotel.

 Note: on one-day tournaments, there is no assigned chaperone, each family is responsible for their daughter’s food, travel, and care.